-Over half (52.6%, N=173) of the population had spead health solvices in Colorado at some time, and women were more likely than males to report this.
+Over half (52.6%, N=173) of the population had used health services in Colorado at some time, and women were more likely than males to report this.
 Forty percent (N=133) of the total population identified their usual place of care in Colorado as the migrant health clinic, community health center or other clinic.
 This is congruent with the percentage of migrants using federally-sponsored health services either in Texas or other states.
 However, it is not known how many of those interviewed subsequently accessed these services in Colorado after the interview process.
 It is important to note again that in 1986, 34 percent of the adult migrants in Colorado were working and living in the state for the first time.

-Control (33.8%, N=52) of the migrants who had a usual place of health control of the migrants who had a usual place of health control of the migrants with a substantial program of the migrants.
+One third (33.8%, N=52) of the migrants who had a usual place of health care in Colorado had heard about the place from a migrant health program outreach worker.
 The other referrals were distributed fairly evenly among friends (18.2%), relatives (14.9%), crew leaders (11.7%), or other (12.3%).
 Fourteen (9.1%) had found the place themselves.